Rob Hart (author)

-Rob Hart (born 1982 - New York, USA) is an American author, novelist and former journalist.
-He is best known for his work The Warehouse and the Ash McKenna series.
+Rob Hart (born 1982 in New York, USA) is an American author, novelist and former journalist.
+He is best known for his novel The Warehouse and for the Ash McKenna series.

 Early life and education

 Hart was born and raised on Staten Island, New York City, New York.
-He graduated from Monsignor Farrell High School in 2000 and earned a degree in journalism from State University of New York at Purchase, in 2004.
+He graduated from Monsignor Farrell High School in 2000 and earned a degree in journalism from the State University of New York at Purchase in 2004.

 Career

 Hart worked as a reporter for the Staten Island Advance, covering general assignment and state politics.
 Thereafter, he was the communications director for New York City Councilman Domenic Recchia.
-He was the publisher for Mysterious Press, where he published and edited crime and mystery novels, and currently the class director at LitReactor.
-He has written short stories for publications like Thuglit, Joyland, and Helix Literary Magazine.
+He was the publisher for Mysterious Press, where he published and edited crime and mystery novels, and was the class director at LitReactor.

-His short stories appeared in sites like LitReactor, Salon.com, The Daily Beast, Criminal Element, The Literary Hub, Birth.Movies.Death, and Electric Literature.
+He has written short stories for publications like Thuglit, Joyland, and The Helix.
+He has also written non-fiction articles for Salon, The Daily Beast, Literary Hub, Birth.Movies.Death, and Electric Literature.

 He is the writer of the Ash McKenna novels, a five-book crime thriller series.
-The first entry, New Yorked, was nominated for an Anthony Award in the Best First Novel category in 2016.
+The first entry, New Yorked, was nominated for an Anthony Award for Best First Novel in 2016.

 In 2017, Hart collaborated with James Patterson on the mystery crime novel Scott Free.
-In 2018, The Warehouse was sold to Crown at Penguin Random House and the American film director, Ron Howard optioned the film rights for the book.
+In 2018, Hart's novel The Warehouse was sold to Crown Publishing Group at Penguin Random House and director Ron Howard optioned the film rights for the book.

-Hart wrote Due on Batuu, a short story in the 2020 Star Wars anthology From a Certain Point of View: The Empire Strikes Back, featuring the character Willrow Hood.
+Hart wrote the short story "Due on Batuu" for the 2020 Star Wars anthology From a Certain Point of View: The Empire Strikes Back, featuring the character Willrow Hood.

-In 2022, Kirkus Reviews named The Paradox Hotel one of the best science fiction and fantasy books of the year.
+In 2022, Kirkus Reviews named Hart's book The Paradox Hotel one of the best science fiction and fantasy books of the year.